greenboxal/doggohub/doc/workflow/importing/import_projects_from_github.md

 For a proper author/assignee mapping for issues and pull requests, the [GitHub integration][gh-integration] should be used instead of the [personal access token][gh-token].
-If the GitHub integration is enabled by your GitLab administrator, it should be the preferred method to import your repositories.
+If the GitHub integration is enabled by your DoggoHub administrator, it should be the preferred method to import your repositories.
 Read more in the [How it works](#how-it-works) section.

-If you are not using the GitHub integration, you can still perform a one-off authorization with GitHub to grant GitLab access your repositories:
+If you are not using the GitHub integration, you can still perform a one-off authorization with GitHub to grant DoggoHub access your repositories:

 1. Go to <https://github.com/settings/tokens/new>.
 1. Enter a token description.
 1. Check the `repo` scope.
 1. Click **Generate token**.
 1. Copy the token hash.
-1. Go back to GitLab and provide the token to the GitHub importer.
+1. Go back to DoggoHub and provide the token to the GitHub importer.
-1. Hit the **List Your GitHub Repositories** button and wait while GitLab reads your repositories' information.
+1. Hit the **List Your GitHub Repositories** button and wait while DoggoHub reads your repositories' information.
 Once done, you'll be taken to the importer page to select the repositories to import.